 As a preceptor, you may:

-- apply for the Hawaii Preceptor Tax Credit Program
+- be eligible for the Hawaii Preceptor Tax Credit

 - become an clinical faculty member with UH Manoa Nursing

 - stay current with knowledge and best practices in education

 - develop your clinical teaching skills

 - facilitate recruitment and hiring of APRNs for your organization

 - contribute to the nursing profession by teaching

 - connect with the next generation of clinicians and with UH Manoa Nursing

 UH Manoa Nursing expects each preceptor to complete the free online course covering the role, responsibilities, and techniques for guiding clinical learning in a supportive non-threatening manner.